rarksy/AutoRes/README.md

 # AutoRes
 A simple utility made in 24 hours to automatically change your resolution when you open an application (useful for those who play games with a stretched resolution)
 # Features
-- Support for an infinite amount of custom application
+- Support for an infinite amount of custom applications
 - An option to start AutoRes with windows